-From a fossil bed 60 million years deep comes the largest snake in the world--Titanoboa!
-Measuring 48 feet long and weighing in at 2,500 pounds, this massive predator could crush and devour a crocodile.
+From a fossil bed 60 million years old comes the largest snake in the world--Titanoboa!
+Measuring 48 feet long and weighing up to 2,500 pounds, this massive predator could crush and devour a crocodile.
 Now that scientists have discovered dozens of Titanoboa in a Colombian coal mine, prehistoric life will never be the same.

 Celebrate Native American cultures of the past and present.
 Along with the exhibit, see striking portraits of Native American children in traditional regalia by award-winning photographer Don Doll, S.J.